dansmyers/IntroToCS/Projects/5-Make_a_Graph/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/2/29/Minard.png" width="100%" />

 *Charles Joseph Minard's famous map showing the advance of Napoleon's army during the 1812 invasion of Russia and the subsequent retreat following the Battle of Moscow.
-The thickness of the line represents the size of the army*.
+The thickness of the line represents the size of the army.
+The bottom scale shows the temperature at key points during the retreat*.

 *Napoleon entered Russia with an army of more than 650,000 men, the largest assembled in Europe up to that point.
 The survivors of the main invasion force numbered only 27,000*.